Law on designs and models

 All these issues and many more require study by specialist lawyers.

-LEGRAND LESAGE-CATEL GAULTIER lawyers are extensively involved in litigation under French and EU law governing designs and models.
+LEGRAND LESAGE-CATEL lawyers are extensively involved in litigation under French and EU law governing designs and models.

 Legal title, the validity and infringement thereof, as well as the difficulties arising (among others) from breaches of the law and non-payment of licence fees, frequently give rise to negotiation and to numerous legal disputes requiring assistance from specialist lawyers.